-- Pour the ginger liquid in the saucepan and combine the honey and sugar - stir well, and bring to a rolling boil until the temperature reaches 250-266 degrees F.
+- Pour the ginger liquid in the saucepan and combine the honey, vanilla extract and sugar - stir well, and bring to a rolling boil until the temperature reaches 250-266 degrees F.

 - Once the temperature starts to rise, keep an eye on the mixture - as the syrup gets thicker, the color will go darker and the bubbles smaller.
 Do not leave the pan unattended, as i t can burn in a matter of seconds.

 - To test the mixture and determine if it's ready, grab a cup of COLD water, and drop a bit of the mixture in the water - the mixture should not be too hard but not too runny either.

 - Once you believe the mixture is just right (250-266 degrees F should be perfect), turn off the stove and pour the mixture into the greased glass dish.

 - Allow the mixture to cool for 30 minutes if not longer (we let ours cool a few hours!)